 Proof of Debt Payments

 Lenders not only look at your credit history, but how much you owe to others.
-Lenders will all up the total monthly payment for your property alongside any other outstanding debt.
+Lenders will add up the total monthly payment for your property alongside any other outstanding debt.
 This can include credit card bills, student loans, child support and even installment loans.

 The total debt is then divided by your gross monthly income, including your salary, investments and other forms of applicable income.
 That means the more complicated your situation (i.e. you have lots of documentation to provide to your lender), the longer it may take them to determine a suitable amount of money to loan you.